Guide last updated by Hester Swift, May 2025

 The UN has six principal organs, as laid down in Article 7 of its founding Charter:

-• The Economic and Social Council (ECOSOC): manages the UN's economic and social development work and draws up policy in this area; has numerous subsidiary bodies, such as the Commission on Crime Prevention and Criminal Justice and the Commission on the Status of Women.
+The Economic and Social Council (ECOSOC), which manages the UN's economic and social development work and draws up policy in this area.
+ECOSOC has numerous subsidiary bodies, such as the Commission on Crime Prevention and Criminal Justice and the Commission on the Status of Women.

-• The International Court of Justice: the UN's primary judicial body, sometimes known as the World Court; it issues rulings on disputes between states (who participate voluntarily) and gives advisory opinions to the UN and its specialised agencies; its structure, functions and procedures are set out in chapter XIV of the UN Charter, in the Court's Statute, in practice directions and in court rules; non-members of the UN may become parties to the ICJ, or may submit themselves to its jurisdiction in specific cases.
+The International Court of Justice: the UN's primary judicial body, sometimes known as the World Court.
+Issues rulings on disputes between states (who participate voluntarily) and gives advisory opinions to the UN and its specialised agencies.
+The ICJ's structure, functions and procedures are set out in chapter XIV of the UN Charter, in the Court's Statute, in practice directions and in court rules.
+Non-members of the UN may become parties to the ICJ, or may submit themselves to its jurisdiction in specific cases.

-• The Secretariat: this is the UN's main administrative organ, staffed by public servants who carry out the day-to-day work of the UN; it is headed by the Secretary-General.
+The Secretariat: the UN's main administrative organ, staffed by public servants who carry out the day-to-day work of the UN and headed by the UN Secretary-General.

 As well as the six central organs, the UN has a large number of specialised agencies, programmes, offices and funds; together, the central organs and other bodies constitute what is known as the 'UN System'.
 The specialised agencies are bodies such as the International Labour Organization, the World Intellectual Property Organization and the International Monetary Fund, which are linked to the UN by cooperative agreements.
 Other entities within the UN System include the Office of the UN High Commissioner for Refugees, the United Nations Children's Fund (UNICEF) and the UN Development Programme, among many others.